 Could it be?
 No way.
 Finding a mega-rarity is not supposed to be that easy.
 Could it be something else?
 One thing that kept us from celebrating immediately was seeing patches of bluish-gray plumage on the head, ‘shoulders’, and on the trailing long plumes of this bird.
 That was a problem, because our field guides depict Little Egrets as pure white year-round.
 After snapping a few documentary photos, I texted Tom Johnson to see if he could confirm our identification, and he immediately replied that it was indeed a Little Egret, and moreover, that it was the same bird as was seen by Cameron Cox based on the pattern of those blue patches.

 Fortunately, we were able to share this sighting with a few other birders who were there on the dike, but the bird was moving occasionally to different locations within the impoundment, and after ~30 minutes, we lost sight of it.
 Feeling the obligation of ‘handing it off’ to others, we continued to search for it as others arrived, but came up empty.
 Since I’m a blatant optimist, I’ll look on the bright side and say that our good fortune raises that possibility that others will continue to look for this bird and that it will be found yet again.
 (Follow-up note: the Little Egret continued to be viewed for at least three more days.
-This bird was accepted by the NJ Birds Records Committee in November 2017, making it the 479th bird species documented in New Jersey.)
+This bird was accepted by the NJ Birds Records Committee in November 2017, making it the 479th bird species on the New Jersey list.)

 By the way, in case you are wondering why people go to Heislerville to look for shorebirds, here is a photo of what just part of the main impoundment looks like when shorebirds are migrating through.
 Perhaps you can imagine what it looked like when the birds all flushed due to the presence of a Bald Eagle or Peregrine Falcon.